CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-The most sizeable Ferralkin carries a pouch containing 15 cp, 13 ep, and a potion of vitality.
+The most sizeable Ferralkin carries a pouch containing 15 cc, 7 bc, and a potion of vitality.

 **12. Smelter Cavern**